Loading...

 We offer a variety of plans to help fit your needs and budget.
 All of them offer the same quality care, but the way they split the costs is different.
 Not all of these plans are available in all states.

-• Copay plans: Copay plans are the simplest.
-You know in advance how much you’ll pay for care like doctor visits and prescriptions.
-This amount is called your copay.
+Copay plans: Copay plans are the simplest.
+There is no deductible and you pay for care according to an easy-to-follow copay or coinsurance schedule.
 Your monthly premium is higher, but you’ll pay much less when you get care.

-• HSA-qualified high deductible health plans: HSA-qualified deductible plans are deductible plans with a special feature.
+HSA qualified plans: HSA-qualified deductible plans are deductible plans with a special feature.
 With this plan, you can set up a health savings account (HSA) to pay for health costs like copays, coinsurance, and deductible payments.
-And you won’t pay federal taxes on the money in this account.
+And you won’t pay Federal income taxes on the money in this account.
 You can use your HSA anytime to pay for care, including some services that may not be covered by your plan, such as eyeglasses or adult dental.
 And if you have money left in your HSA at the end of the year, it will roll over for you to use the next year.

 A good choice for healthy people who rarely see the doctor and want a low-cost way to protect themselves in case they occasionally get injured or sick.